IT business owners, let’s be honest with each other.

 We recommend that you try to add audiences to your current Search campaigns as Observation to enable you to understand how these audiences engage compared to those, not in your target demographics.

-#2.
-Be Sure to Keep Keywords Broad When Targeting Prospects by Audience
+2. Keep Keywords Broad When Targeting Prospects By Audience

 Since Detailed Demographics is in beta, it can be challenging to figure out how many prospects fall under these categories.